 Most certainly there are more impressive waterfalls in Antarctica and Sub-antarctic islands but they are seldom visited and not much mentioned.

-- Blood Falls - Antarctica, Victoria Land.
+- Blood Falls - Victoria Land.
 Unusual natural feature - outflow of hypersaline water, seeping through ice, tainted with iron oxides in blood color.
-Contains unique microbial community.
+This approximately 15 m tall fall provides insight into unique ecosystem which has been isolated from the outside world for 1.5 million years.

 - D’Entrecasteaux Falls – Amsterdam Island, south-west.
 Perennial falls cascading down the D’Entrecasteaux cliffs.
 In strong wind (what is often here) the water is caught up and flies upwards.

 - La Grande Cascade de la rivière du Château - Kerguelen Islands, eastern part of Grande Terre.
-Impressive waterfall on Château stream, circa 150 m tall, with three main cascades.
+Impressive waterfall on Château stream, around 150 m tall, with three main cascades.

 - Waterfall of Waterfall Gulch - Tristan da Cunha, Inaccessible Island.
 Permanent, 230 m tall waterfall with several cascades.

 - Baily Head penguin colony - Antarctica, Deception Island.
-Largest colony of chinstrap penguins (Pygoscelis antarctica Forster, 1781) in the world, with more than 100,000 pairs.
+Large colony of chinstrap penguins (Pygoscelis antarctica Forster, 1781), with more than 100,000 pairs.

 - Cape Adarie penguin colony (Cape Adare) - Antarctica, south-east part of Ross Sea.
 Largest single colony of Adelie penguins (Pygoscelis adeliae Hombron & Jacquinot, 1841) in the world, with some 250,000 breeding pairs.